 Try to stick to your normal routine as much as you can.
 Reassure your children of how much you love them.
 Tell them how you’re doing everything you can to keep them safe.
-Encourage them to keep on exploring, imagining, and creating, even if their school might be closed.
+Encourage them to keep on exploring, imagining, and creating, even if they might still be engaged in remote learning.

 I’d like to be able to tell my kids that everything’s going to be okay, which I believe deep down, but I haven’t done that, yet.
 I may not.
 I’m not sure what our new normal will be like, exactly, and that’s okay.
 For starters, our family has been using FamilyApp more than ever because our planned family reunion next week will probably only happen virtually due to canceled flights.